andy-ngo/SYSC3303_L4_G10/Project_Iteration1/README.md

  - UML of Class and Sequence Diagram

 ### Scharara Islam
-- Created Scheduler class and edited by Ali Fahd and Andy Ngo
+- Created Scheduler class and edited by Ali Fahd
 - README